Axl-M/ethical-hacking/README.md

     $ python3 macchanger.py -i <interface> -m <mac>
 ```

 Both the --interface and the --mac parameters are optional.
+If you don't provide an interface, you'll be prompted with a list of interfaces found on your machine.
+If you don't provide a MAC, it will be generated randomly.

 ### Network Scanner